-Which method of separation would you use to separate What is the name of this method of of separation?
-Mixture Method of separation thermometer The iron from a mixture of sand and iron Give an example of a mixture which ch could be separated using The water in an ink solution this method. flask ink tripod with The different coloured food dyes in skittles Which two processes take place d uring this method of The flour in a mixture of flour and water separation? heat-resistant mat iced water The water in a mixture of salt and water by p be improved?
+Which method of separation would you use to separate What is the name of this method of separation?
+Mixture Method of separation thermometer The iron from a mixture of sand and iron Give an example of a mixture whi ch could be separated using The water in an ink solution this method. flask ink tripod with The different coloured food dyes in skittles Which two processes take place during this method of separation?
+Separation Se The flour in a mixture of flour and water The water in a mixture of salt and water How could this experimental setu p be improved?
 Explain your answer.
 The sugar in a mixture of sugar and water The raisins in a mixture of raisins and flour What is the name of this method o f separation?
 Explain how this method of separation works.
 Explain why the gas exchange tube must be removed from the test tube before you stop heating.
 Label the diagram using the words: Filtrate, residue, suspension Give an example of a mixture which could be separated using this method.

 What is the name of this method of separation?
 What is the name of this method of separation?
-Give an example of a minus which could be separate this method.
+Give an example of a mixture which could be separated using this method.
+Give two reasons that you should not continue heating salt solution until it is dry.
 Give an example of a mixture which could be separated Using this method.
-Give two reasons that y solution until it is dry. ou should not continue heating salt How many coloured dyes does ink 'X' contain? • Use an arrow to point to the most soluble dye. • How do you know that this is the most soluble?
+How many coloured dyes does ink 'X' contain? • Use an arrow to point to the most soluble dye. • How do you know that this is the most soluble?
 Explain why the line is drawn in pencil.
 Air is a mixture of gases Gas Abundance in air /% Oxygen 78 Argon Explain why the dyes move up the paper?
-Other trace gases 0.04 Suggest how the gases i n air could be separated: Water is usually used as the solvent.
+Other trace gases 0.04 Suggest how the gases i n air could be separated: - Water is usually used as the solvent.
 Suggest two alternative solvents which could be used: or

-Write a method (including a diagram for each stage), describing how to separate a mixture of: Salt, sand, iron powder, high density wooden chips and low density wooden chips
+Write a method (including a diagram for each stage), describing how to separate a mixture of: Salt, sand, iron powder, high density wooden chips and low density wooden chips · ·

-Chemical reaction ns Magnesium metal is heated in a crucible.
+Chemical reactions Magnesium metal is heated in a crucible.
 A white powder is formed.
 Oxygen is an example of a non-metal.
 Other non-metals can also react with metals.
-What is the definition for or a chemic al change?
+What is the definition for a chemical change? al change?
 Write a word equation for this reaction.
 Complete these word equations: What is the name for this type of reaction?
 Iron + chlorine → , , , , , , , , , , , , , , , , , , , , Gallium + sulfur → What is the definition for or a physica I change?
-Lead + → lead bromide The mass of the crucible is measured before and after the reaction.
-What will have Titanium I nitragan happened to the mass?
-Titanium + nitrogen → Complete the table hale What is the name for this piece of scientific Complete the table belo Character I equipment?
+Lead + → lead bromide The mass of the crucible is measured before Titaniana anitanana N and after the reaction.
+What will have happened to the mass?
+Titanium + nitrogen → Carrata a tha tabla bal What is the name for this piece of scientific Complete the table belo equipment?
 Description of change Physical Chemical Explain your answer.
 Ice melting Mark, with an 'x', the hottest Super-glue drying part of the flame.
-How would you change this from a roaring blue Separating sand and water by filtration flame to a safety flame?
-Burning fuel in a car Complete these word equations: Fruit ripening Copper + oxygen → Tin + → tin oxide Why is a safety flame used when not heating?
-Photosynthesis + oxygen → lithium oxide Tearing a piece of paper in half Nitrogen + oxygen → •
+Separating sand and How would you change this from a roaring blue flame to a safety flame? water by filtration Complete these word equations: manne to a surety name: Burning fuel in a car Fruit ripening Copper + oxygen → Photosynthesis Tin + → tin oxide Why is a safety flame used when not heating? + oxygen → lithium oxide Tearing a piece of paper in half Nitrogen + oxygen → •